meshcloud/vnet-building-block/README.md

 ## How to use this module

+1. Fork the repository.
-Fork the repository and adapt `backend.tf` to use your storage account.
+2. Adapt `backend.tf` to use your storage account.
+3. Adapt `main.tf` to use your hub vnet.

-When defining the building block, these are the required inputs:
+4. Define the building block in meshSack with the required inputs:
-1. all required variables that have no default value (check the `variables.tf` file)
-2. the following environment variables need to be present: ARM_TENANT_ID (AAD tenant of the subscription of the terraform state storage account), ARM_SUBSCRIPTION_ID (subscription of the terraform state storage account), ARM_CLIENT_ID (service principal object id), ARM_CLIENT_SECRET (service principal secret)
+4.1. all required variables that have no default value (check the `variables.tf` file) 4.2. the following environment variables need to be present: ARM_TENANT_ID (AAD tenant of the subscription of the terraform state storage account), ARM_SUBSCRIPTION_ID (subscription of the terraform state storage account), ARM_CLIENT_ID (service principal object id), ARM_CLIENT_SECRET (service principal secret)